AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 ### Theme

-You can choose system default, dark or light theme of the app (available in iOS 13 and later versions).
+You can set your app theme to System, Dark, or Light (available in iOS 13 or later).

 ### Advanced settings